security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 We identify `sites` with a number of different levels of geographical precision.

 `Site: Exact Location (Latitude or OSM Node Name)` is the first of a pair of values with `Site: Exact Location (Longitude or OSM Node ID)`.
-It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates
+It is used to record the most precise location of a site associated with an organization, whether this is a node on Open Street Map or a pair of geographical coordinates.

 * Where an node for the exact site is present on Open Street Map we will enter its name in this field.
 * Where no OSM node exists for the exact site a pair of coordinates will be used, the latitude value recorded in this field.